 If you accept a room change, you have 48 hours to move to your new assignment.
 You will need to come to the Office of Residential Life to complete paperwork and to have your ID card encoded.
 You are responsible for moving your belongings.

 Maybe, but not without applying for a room change first.
 There are vacancies throughout campus for a variety of reasons.
-We plan to offer these vacancies to students on the room change list.
-If you wish to move into this space you can fill out a room change application though there is no guarantee that you will be able to secure that space as there may be other students already on the list who's request can be satisfied by this space.
+We plan to offer these vacancies to students on the room-change list.
+If you wish to move into this space, you can fill out a room-change application, though there is no guarantee that you will be able to secure that space as there may be other students already on the list whose request can be satisfied by this space.

-We will contact you via Skidmore email to make an offer.
+We will contact you via your Skidmore email to make an offer.